6/16/24 the content of this post is officially out in Population Ecology.

 I never thought I would do this in my life; this is certainly not something I want to do.
-Yet, there is no option but to write this post because otherwise, the recent paper by Carraro and Altermatt (2022) invalidates my past research (and any research in scale invariance) and threatens my future work for unfair reasons.
+Yet, there is no option but to write this post because otherwise, the recent paper by Carraro and Altermatt (2022) invalidates my past research (and any research in scale invariance) and future work for unfair reasons.
 I posted full mathematical details as a preprint here (including the re-analysis of their data).
 I want to make clear that I do agree (100%!) with their opinion that Optimal Channel Networks (OCNs) have very high potential to advance the ecological understanding of stream communities.
 My point below is not to disregard the usefulness of OCNs by no means.

 As a stream ecologist, I’m interested in how a stream network structure dictates ecological dynamics - so the assessment of stream network structure is a critical component in my research.
 I use “branching probability” to measure network complexity, i.e., the probability of observing a single joining tributary per unit river distance.
 In my past studies (Terui et al. 2018, 2021), I referred to branching probability as a variable reflecting the “scale invariance” of fractal rivers.
 In contrast, Carraro and Altermatt 2022 concluded in their paper, “…we show that an alleged property of such random networks (branching probability1) is a scale-dependent quantity that does not reflect any recognized metric of rivers’ fractal character…” I was shocked because if this is true, what I had been saying in my papers was very wrong.
 However, after careful reading, this conclusion turned out to be due to the author’s misuse of the term “scale invariance.”
 The conclusion derived from their analysis must have been the complete opposite, “branching probability is a scale-invariant feature that reflects the fractal nature of rivers,” as explained below.